oprypin/crsfml/gitbook/network-ftp.md

 ## FTP for dummies

-If you know what FTP is, and just want to know how to use the FTP class that CrSFML provides, you can skip this section.
+If you know what FTP is, and just want to know how to use the FTP class that SFML provides, you can skip this section.

 FTP (*File Transfer Protocol*) is a simple protocol that allows manipulation of files and directories on a remote server.
 The protocol consists of commands such as "create directory", "delete file", "download file", etc. You can't send FTP commands to any remote computer, it needs to have an FTP server running which can understand and execute the commands that clients send.